synadia-io/control-plane-sdk-go/syncp/docs/SystemInfo.md

 ### NewSystemInfo

-`func NewSystemInfo(id string, jetstreamEnabled bool, name string, state SystemState, userJwtExpiresInSecs int64, ) *SystemInfo`
+`func NewSystemInfo(agentType string, id string, isTenant bool, jetstreamEnabled bool, name string, state SystemState, userJwtExpiresInSecs int64, ) *SystemInfo`

 NewSystemInfo instantiates a new SystemInfo object This constructor will assign default values to properties that have it defined,